NoobToolzz/HumbleRush/README.md

 ![Steps](data/attachments/steps.png)
 ### :information_source: Important notice

-Please note that the authentication token changes every ~30-45m.
+Please note that the authentication token changes every 60 minutes.
 If you encounter any "Access Denied" errors, please re-obtain your authentication token.

 # <a id="disclaimer"></a>⚠️ Disclaimer